An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 such philosophers can be trusted to rule the state.
 The Republic (Greek: Πολιτεία

-/ Politeía, meaning "political system;"
+/ Politeía, meaning "political system;" Latin: Res Publica,

-Latin: Res Publica, meaning "public business") is a
+meaning "public business") is a Socratic dialogue, written in

-Socratic dialogue, written in approximately 360 BC.
-It is one of the most
+approximately 360 BC.
+It is one of the most influential works of philosophy and

-influential works of philosophy and political theory, and arguably Plato's best
+political theory, and arguably Plato's best known work.
+In it, Socrates and

-known work.
-In it, Socrates and various other Athenians and foreigners discuss
+various other Athenians and foreigners discuss the meaning of justice and

-the meaning of justice and whether the just man is happier than the unjust man
+whether the just man is happier than the unjust man by constructing an

-discusses the nature of the philosopher, Plato's Theory
+nature of the philosopher, Plato's Theory

 of Forms, the conflict between philosophy and poetry, and the immortality